jkstill/sqlrun-tests/README.md

 Several different sets of tests.

-Trace and strace  files not included in the repo.
+There are oracle trace files and possibly strace files in this repo.

-Keep this repo private, as who knows what may show up here.
+All traces files are generate from test data.

+No traces files from live systems are included.